AramCodes/hw/08-binary-trees-graphs/08-binary-search-tree-implementation/readme.md

 ## Binary Search Tree Runtime Analysis

-BST's are very efficient data structures.
+BSTs are very efficient data structures.
 They are very fast at inserting, looking up, and deleting values and have a runtime of O(log n) for each of these operations except for printing the tree, which has a runtime of O(n).
 This is because we have to visit every node in the tree to print it.

 | Operation | Runtime  |
 | --------- | -------- |